khazaddum/SecretSwap/docs/faq.md

 ### Who else can earn SEFI after genesis?

 SecretSwap LPs and SEFI stakers will begin earning SEFI after genesis.
 Traders on SecretSwap will also earn SEFI, though not immediately at genesis.
-Currently eligible pools for LP rewards are sSCRT/SEFI, sSCRT/sETH, sSCRT/sWBTC, sSCRT/sUSDT, sETH/sWBTC, sSCRT/sLINK.
+Currently eligible pools for LP rewards are:

+- sETH - sWBTC
+- sSCRT - SEFI
+- sSCRT - sETH
+- sSCRT - sLINK
+- sSCRT - sRSR
+- sSCRT - sRUNE
+- sSCRT - sUSDT
+- sSCRT - sWBTC

 ### Will you be able to stake SEFI at launch?